plasmatech8/react-practice/Learning React.js/README.md

 )
 ```

 We can import `useEffect` from react.
-This can be used to cause event hooks to provide interactivity and functionality.
+This can be used to cause event hooks to
+provide interactivity and functionality.

+`useEffect` will be triggered when the DOM is updated unless we provide
+dependency array.

+## 05. React Enhancements

+`useEffect` is integratd with `useState` or `useReducer`.

+### Effect Dependency Array

+If we create a `useEffect` without a dependency array, it will trigger after
+any update in the DOM.

+We can add a list a variables to `useEffect` so it is only triggered when a
+specific state is changed.

+### Fetching Data with useEffect

+We can create a Component which inputs a `login` username.

+### Reducer

+A reducer takes in a current state and returns a new state.

+We can use this to make our checkbox toggle more efficient.

+onChange={toggle}